 Paul grew up on a small dairy located in both Walworth and Racine County.
 He went to Burlington High school in the late 1950s.

-Before mom and dad bought a farm just north of Honey Creek in 1957, I never knew that the Racine County School of Agriculture and Domestic Economy aka Ag School at Rochester existed.
+Before my parents bought a farm just north of Honey Creek in 1957, I never knew that the Racine County School of Agriculture and Domestic Economy also known as ag School at Rochester existed.
 I became aware of it in 1958 in news from a neighboring farm boy.
 It was a surprise when Ralph said that his older brother Carl played football on the Rochester Ag School team.

 After a brief 47-year history, the Rochester Ag School closed in 1959.
 While it existed, more than 2,000 young men and women graduated and went on to become farmers, homemakers, teachers, businesspersons, and engage in other professions.